Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 Apache config:<br>
 http://codepaste.net/yzkngy

-** How to back up the database?***<br>
+*** How to backup the database?***<br>
-1)install mongo on another computer
+1) Install Mongo on another computer.<br>
-2)go there, type.<br>
-mongo<br>
+2) Go there, and type:<br>
+    mongo
-use diaspora-development<br>
+    use diaspora-development
-db.copyDatabase("diaspora-development", "diaspora-development", "your 1st computers ip address")<br>
-that's it!
-Replace -development with -production if you're running the production environment
+    db.copyDatabase("diaspora-development", "diaspora-development", "first computers IP address") Replace -development with -production if you're running the production environment.

-*** I installed diaspora on mu machine, went to http://localhost amd signed up.
+*** I installed Diaspora on my machine, went to http://localhost and signed up.
 Now my friends can't add me***<br>
 You've confused the poor computer.
 Go to your public address and try again.
-Also please understand, if you dont know such basics,. you probably don't understand what youre risking by running such an early code on your own machine.
+Also please understand, if you dont know such basics, you probably don't understand what you're risking by running such an early code on your own machine.

 # Developer FAQ